ZilongJas/IT-Homelabs/README.md

 ---

 - ## [Home Network Security and Optimization Overhaul](Home/README.md) (IN-PROGRESS, should be done before 2025)
-  - Implemented dual access points, QoS optimization, and segregated IoT and guest networks for improved wireless performance and security. *(More details inside)*
+  - Implement dual access points, QoS optimization, and segregate IoT and guest networks for improved wireless performance and security. *(More details inside)*

 ---